XudongLiuHarold/LinuxProgramming/README.md

 ### Assignment 2

-* Write a program to show the child process wait the parent process wait the parent process with a block style and a no block style to terminate.Then show the changing of memory layout.
+* Write a program to show the child process wait parent process with a block style and a no block style to terminate.Then show the changing of memory layout.
 * Write a shell.
+(Using system function)